Ko Ngā Whakataunga Mā Te Whānau, Kaitiaki Hoki | Caregiver & Whānau Support

 There is more information for police on our professionals page under Police and Justice, including online training for them about FASD.

-It can also be a good idea for your rangatahi to carry on them a health passport which they can hand to police that will inform them that they have FASD and also has contact numbers for you.
+It can also be a good idea for your rangatahi to carry on them a personalised FASD-CAN wallet card, which they can hand to police that will inform them that they have FASD and also has contact numbers for up to three support people.

 However, if problems with the law occur, it's very important to communicate clearly with professionals working in the justice system to ensure they can help both the parent and the young person get through this challenging time.